-- Advinia Care Homes Limited v Bupa Care Homes Investments (Holdings) Limited & others EWHC 2963 (Ch)and (ongoing): acting for Bupa in an ongoing multi-million pound dispute arising from the takeover of various care homes by another healthcare provider (led by Edward Cumming QC and Adam Cloherty).
+- Advinia Care Homes Limited v Bupa Care Homes Investments (Holdings) Limited & others EWHC 2963 (Ch) and EWHC 3607 (Ch): acted for Bupa throughout this ongoing multi-million pound dispute arising from the takeover of various care homes by another healthcare provider (led by Edward Cumming QC and Adam Cloherty)

-- Vegie Bar LLC v Emirates National Bank of Dubai Properties: acting as junior counsel in an ongoing dispute relating to a commercial lease in the DIFC (led by Tom Montagu-Smith QC)
+- Vegie Bar LLC v Emirates National Bank of Dubai Properties DIFC CA 001: acted as junior counsel in an appeal relating to a commercial lease in the DIFC (led by Tom Montagu-Smith QC)

-- Advising (led by Michael Black QC) in relation to redemption of bearer shares in the BVI
+- Advised (led by Michael Black QC) in relation to redemption of bearer shares in the BVI

-- Acting as specialist chancery counsel in a matrimonial finance matter (led by family counsel Sally Harrison QC), advising on the prospects of an application to vary a number of trusts pursuant to s.24(1)(c) of the Matrimonial Causes Act 1973.
+- Acted as specialist chancery counsel in a number of matrimonial finance matters (led by family counsel Sally Harrison QC), advising on the prospects of an application to vary a number of trusts pursuant to s.24(1)(c) of the Matrimonial Causes Act 1973

-- Akhmedova v Akhmedov DIFC CFI 011; DIFC CA 003: acted in respect of a major asset tracing exercise arising out of the largest divorce award ever granted by the English High Court, namely taking steps to enforce that award against MV ‘Luna’, a superyacht valued at in excess of $450 million, in the DIFC (led by Michael Black QC and Andrew Holden).
+- Akhmedova v Akhmedov DIFC CFI 011 and DIFC CA 003: acted in respect of a major asset tracing exercise arising out of the largest divorce award ever granted by the English High Court, namely taking steps to enforce that award against MV ‘Luna’, a superyacht valued at in excess of $450 million, in the DIFC (led by Michael Black QC and Andrew Holden)